Natural width of the superconducting transition in epitaxial TiN films: Discussion

 \section{Discussion}

-We have analyzed the RT broadening in thin epitaxial TiN films characterized by relatively steep transition to the superconducting state.
-As shown in Sections~\ref{section_3}-\ref{section_4}, the width of the resistive transition in such high quality films differs from predictions made by the conventional theories of superconducting fluctuations.
-Meanwhile, as shown in Section~\ref{subection_5_1}, the shape of RT-dependencies are almost perfectly described by the well-known EMT approach, which can account of an inhomogeneity, irrespective of its microscopic origin.
-Herein, we describe the RT-dependencies microscopically, assuming dynamic or static nature of the broadening.
-In our study, the dynamic origin is due to spontaneous $T$-fluctuations of the electronic temperature at a fixed $T_\mathrm{c}$ (see Section~\ref{subection_5_2}), while the static case corresponds to the inbuilt spatial fluctuations of $T_c$ (see Section~\ref{subection_5_3}).
-These fluctuation mechanisms are conceptually described by the EMT approach in the same way, except that they are characterized by different dispersion ($\delta T_\mathrm{e}$ or $\delta T_\mathrm{c}$) and different crossover points between the 1D and 2D regimes.
+We analyze the resistive transition in thin epitaxial TiN films, which exhibit a relatively steep transition to the superconducting state.
+As shown in sections~\ref{section_3}-\ref{section_4}, the width of the RT in these high quality films differs from predictions based on the conventional theory of superconducting fluctuations.
+Meanwhile, as shown in section~\ref{subection_5_1}, the shape of RT dependencies is almost perfectly described by the EMT approach, which takes into account inhomogeneities, regardless of their microscopic origin.
+In this study, we describe the RT dependencies microscopically by assuming either a dynamic or static origin for the RT broadening.
+The dynamic origin is attributed to spontaneous fluctuations of the electron temperature at fixed $T_\mathrm{c}$ (section~\ref{subection_5_2}), while the static origin corresponds to the in-built spatial fluctuations in $T_c$ (section~\ref{subection_5_3}).
+These fluctuation mechanisms can be conceptually described using the EMT approach, although they differ in terms of their dispersion ($\delta T_\mathrm{e}$ or $\delta T_\mathrm{c}$) and crossover points between 1D and 2D regimes.

-In present study, we extracted experimental values of the RT width, $\delta T_\mathrm{i}$, using the EMT approach and assessed the relative contribution of T-fluctuations and magnetic disorder in the RT broadening.
-Note that the effective \vadim{dimensionality} of a device in the data analysis with the EMT is determined in a consistent manner with the proposed microscopic models.
-As discussed in Section~\ref{subection_5_2}, the significant contribution of T-fluctuations is observed for 9 and 20-nm-thick samples ($\delta T_\mathrm{e} \sim (0.3-0.6)\delta T_\mathrm{i}$), and a much smaller one for 5-nm devices ($\delta T_\mathrm{e} < 0.1\delta T_\mathrm{i}$).
-On the other hand, the values of $\delta T_\mathrm{i}$ for 5-nm devices, as well as for other thicknesses, are well described by fluctuations of $T_\mathrm{c}$ due to magnetic disorder (as shown in \autoref{figure_num_5} in Section~\ref{subection_5_3}).
-The latter indicates that the RT broadening in TiN films is most likely related to the spatial distribution of $T_\mathrm{c}$.
+In this section, we present a summary of our findings for all the samples studied.
+We extract experimental values for the RT width, $\delta T_\mathrm{i}$, using the EMT approach.
+We assess the relative contribution of T-fluctuations and magnetic disorder to the broadening of the RT.
+Note that the effective dimensionality of a device in our data analysis with EMT is consistent with the proposed microscopic models.
+As discussed in section~\ref{subection_5_2}, we observe a significant contribution from temperature fluctuations for samples with thicknesses of 9 nm and 20 nm ($\delta T_\mathrm{e} \sim (0.3-0.6)\delta T_\mathrm{i}$), and a much smaller contribution for 5 nm devices ($\delta T_\mathrm{e} < 0.1\delta T_\mathrm{i}$).
+However, the values of $\delta T_\mathrm{i}$ for 5 nm devices, as well as those for other thicknesses, can be well described by fluctuations of $T_\mathrm{c}$ due to magnetic disorder, as shown in figure~\ref{figure_num_5} in section~\ref{subection_5_3}).
+The latter suggests that the broadening of the RT in TiN films is likely related to the spatial distribution of $T_\mathrm{c}$.